-Results Represent Pulley Tread/Root Diameter TO Nominal Bare/Coated Cable Diameter
+Results represent Pulley Thread / Root Diameter TO Nominal Bare / Coated Cable Diameter.

 Pulleys are most commonly made from aluminum, steel, nylon, and acetal.
-Some options to consider in the construction of pulley are sintered bronze bushings, an open or closed ball, or roller bearings.
-The corrosion resistance and RPM’s are also factors in the construction of a pulley system.
-Below is a chart describing some features and uses of common pulley and bearings.
+Some options to consider in the construction of a pulley are sintered bronze bushings, an open or closed ball, or roller bearings.
+The corrosion resistance and RPMs are also factors in the construction of a pulley system.

 Here is a chart describing some features and uses of common pulleys and bearings:

 |Plain metallic or Thermoplastic Pulleys||Metallic or Plastic Pulleys (Sintered bronze bearings)||Open free turning or precision closed (Lubricated ball bearings)|